iamnotrandom565/v3-userstyles-scripts/README.md

 - Q: This userstyle doesn't work!1!
 - A: Do you have Vorapis 3?
 Then install it from [here](https://vorapis.pages.dev) and follow the instructions.
 Some of my userstyles also require StarTube.
 But to install that, you need to install [TamperMonkey](https://www.tampermonkey.net), or any other userscript manager that you like.
 Then, search "StarTube" on [Greasyfork](https://www.greasyfork.org/en), click on the first or second result, and click "install".
 Then it should bring you to the userscript installation page, click install, and you're done.

+- Q: Can you make this userstyle???
+- A: I'll consider it, but if you spam that, then unfortunately I won't.

 ## yt2007player.user.css

 This userstyle is supposed to bring back the YouTube player from late 2006 to early 2008.